noahsc0tt/dotfiles/.config/taskell/lists/td.md

 ## To Do

 - washing
-- ask dad about octopus bills
-- book haircut
+- trim

 ## Doing

+- balsamiq unsubscribe